-- Completed by CRNA/MDA staff assigned to the student for each day spent in the clinical setting (Typhon). - Evaluation based on published practicum objectives. - Results are entered into the student's clinical practicum spreadsheet.
+- Completed by CRNA/MDA staff assigned to the student for each day spent in the clinical setting (Typhon). - Evaluation based on published practicum objectives. - Results are reviewed with SRNA during evaluation with clinical coordinator / administration.
 Trends in clinical performance can be detected and addressed.